nath1295/LLMFlex/docs/markdown/llmflex/Tools/tool_utils.md

 ---------

+`direct_response() ‑> str`
+:   Direct response without using any tools or functions.

+    Returns:
+        str: Response.

+`gen_string(llm: Type[llmflex.Models.Cores.base_core.BaseLLM], prompt: str, double_quote: bool = True, max_gen: int = 5, **kwargs) ‑> str`
+:   Generate a valid string that can be wrapped between quotes safely.

+    Args:
+        llm (Type[BaseLLM]): LLM for the string generation. prompt (str): Prompt for generating the string, should not include the open quote. double_quote (bool, optional): Whether to use double quote or not.
+The quote character will be added to the end of the original prompt.
+Defaults to True. max_gen (int, optional): In the unlikely event of the LLM keep generating without being able to generate a valid string, this set the maximum of generation the LLM can go.
+Defaults to 5.

+    Returns:
+        str: A valid string that can be wrapped between quotes safely.
+If a valid string cannot be generated, an empty string will be returned.

 `get_args_descriptions(docstring: str) ‑> Dict[str, str]`
 :   Get the description of the arguments of a function or tool given the docstring.